Pete Rates the Propositions

 Elimination of Partisan Elections - Yes

 Partisan primaries aren’t about who’s the better candidate for California, but rather who’s the more loyal party member.
 Let's give moderate candidates a shot at winning.
-If you do the math, you'll see this proposal works.
+Do the math: This proposal works.

 Prop.
 22